FrankTeunisse/TrailAndError/README.md

 My first repository on GitHub

-I love :coffee: :pizza:, and especially :dancer:.
+I love :computer:, :boat:, and especially :movie_camera:.
+This is the first new branch, to test pull requests.

 I will use this repository to try out some new ideas and technologies.